Unified Communications Project Plan: 3 Steps to UCaaS Success

 - Support and Monitoring: Will your vendor provide on-site support immediately after implementation?
 How about long-term?

 A single-batch port is generally the recommended approach.
-However, in rare cases, your company's business model and needs may dictate that porting is performed in batches, over several days.
+However, in rare cases, your company's business model and needs may dictate that porting is performed in batches over several days.
 You will retain communications during porting, and your vendor should spend this day testing to ensure that all numbers have smoothly transferred.

-For Montgomery College, a DC-area community college, which is among the largest in the nation, striving to provide the best communications technology to faculty meant investing in UC options to scale with their needs.
+For Montgomery College, a DC-area community college, which is among the largest in the nation, striving to provide the best communications technology to faculty meant investing in UCaaS options to scale with their needs.

 This is why the organization chose Atlantech Online, powered by Broadsoft.

-However, a key factor in their decision was the fact that Atlantech's platform is designed around comprehensive communications; and allows for the use of best-of-class PBX, instant messaging (IM), presence, HD voice and video, conferencing, file sharing, desktop sharing, and other rich communications services.
+However, a key factor in their decision was the fact that Atlantech's platform is designed around comprehensive communications.
+It allows for the use of best-of-class PBX, instant messaging (IM), presence, HD voice and video, conferencing, file sharing, desktop sharing, and other rich communications services.

-It's common to hear about the business benefits of UC, including cost savings, better-integrated data, and productivity gains.
-IT will also occasionally hear about UCaaS adoption pitfalls, like companies who experience VoIP sound quality issues or a vendor who isn't very responsive to support requests.
+It's common to hear about the business benefits of UCaaS, including cost savings, better-integrated data, and productivity gains.
+IT will occasionally hear about UCaaS adoption pitfalls, like companies who experience VoIP sound quality issues or a vendor who isn't responsive to support requests.

 Fear of a difficult, risky transition should not influence your decision to keep using aging phone systems instead of making the change to the cloud.
-With the right vendor, much of the heavy-lifting involved with assessment and planning is taken care of.
+With the right vendor, much of the heavy lifting involved with assessment and planning is taken care of.